 Because of the absence of the Papacy in France, conditions in Italy were gradually sliding into chaos.
 All of the changes taking place were to the detriment of the Patrimony of St. Peter and the influence and prestige of the Papacy.
 In France itself, the effects of the early part of the Hundred Years' War were devastating.
 The Battle of Crecy (1347), the capture of Calais (1347) and the Battle of Poitiers (1356) changed the political landscape of western Europe.
 Among other things, the Limousin—the native land of Pope Innocent VI and several of his cardinals—was now in the hands of the English.
 King John II of France and many of his nobles were also prisoners of the English.
-For the King this situation lasted until the Treaty of Bretigny in 1360, when he was replaced by his son Louis d' Anjou.
+For the King this situation lasted until the Treaty of Bretigny in 1360, when he was replaced as prisoner of state by his son Louis d' Anjou.

 The Black Death added to the unsettled conditions, destroying entire towns or the major part of them.
 Florence, for example, lost 3/5 of its population, according to Matteo Villani, the brother of Giovanni Villani.
 Petrarch, who was a Canon of the Cathedral at Parma, wrote to his brother (Fam.
 XVI.
 2) that in Parma and Reggio around 40,000 persons were dead.
 His brother Gherardo, a monk in the Chartreuse at Monrieux near Toulon, was the only survivor of thirty five members of the community (Gasquet, 32-33; cf. Cochin, 77).
 The Carthusian Order lost 465 members altogether in 1348, another 165 in 1349, and 270 in 1350.
 Of the 140 Dominicans at Montpellier, seven survived (Gasquet, 40).
 Avignon, too, had been hard hit.
 Petrarch's muse, Laura, was dead at Avignon, on Good Friday.